tanweijie123/tp/docs/UserGuide.md

   `list` followed by `sdel 2 f/ true` will delete all schedules associated with the 2nd session, then delete the session itself

-### Filtering Sessions by time: `sview`
+### Viewing Sessions within Period: `sview`
-You can filter the Session List by time period to manage your sessions.
+You can filter the Session List to view Sessions within requested period to manage your sessions.

 Format: `sview p/PERIOD`
  * Filters the Session List to only display those within the specified period.
- * Right above the Session List, you can see the filter currently being applied.
+ * Right above the Session List, you can find the name of the period you are viewing.
  * The recognized periods are as follows:

  | Period | Sessions displayed |